 FWS provides jobs for qualified students who have financial need and who desire to earn part of their educational expenses.
 FWS awards vary widely.
 FWS students are allowed to work up to 20 hours per week if they qualify.
-Student workers are paid \$7.49 per hour and are paid once per month, on the last working day of the month.
-Students interested in applying for FWS should indicate their interest on the ESCC Student Data form.
+Student workers are paid \$7.79 per hour and are paid once per month, on the last working day of the month.
+Students interested in applying for FWS should indicate their interest on the FAFSA.